lexibank/tlopo/out/vol3/chapter13.md

 Among languages which retain a reflex of the final consonant, Mussau and Petats reflect _&ast;d_ or _&ast;dr_, rather than _&ast;R_, and Nakanai reflects _&ast;s_ or _&ast;c_.[^8] The Bilibil, Gedaged and Sio forms reflect final _&ast;-R_ where the final consonant is normally lost.

 [Blust](../sources/Blust1984) ([1984](../sources/Blust1984)) reconstructed POc _&ast;kaudru_[^9] 'bamboo sp.' to account for the Mussau, Petats and Selau forms.[^10] However, it does not account for the other irregularities below, and its putative reflexes are here treated as (albeit irregular) reflexes of POc _&ast;qauR_.
 Instead, the simplest linguistic explanation of these irregularities is that the forms reflect borrowings among neighbouring Oceanic languages.
 Indeed, it is possible that some of the forms with regular reflexes also result from borrowings, but happen to have regular reflexes of the consonants.
 However, it is not easy to see why such borrowings might have occurred, unless much of Near Oceania lacked useful bamboo species, and new species were imported by Oceanic speakers.
-[Hviding](../sources/Hviding2005) ([2005](../sources/Hviding2005): 107, 112, 117) hints at this when he writes that old people say that _Bambusa vulgaris_, B. blumeana, _Nastus obtusus_ and a _Schizostachyum_ species were all long ago introduced to Marovo from elsewhere.
+[Hviding](../sources/Hviding2005) ([2005](../sources/Hviding2005): 107, 112, 117) hints at this when he writes that old people say that _Bambusa vulgaris_, _B. blumeana_, _Nastus obtusus_ and a _Schizostachyum_ species were all long ago introduced to Marovo from elsewhere.
 It is just possible that some of these borrowings were associated with the introduction of _Bambusa vulgaris_ after contact with Europeans.

 <table id="3-13-3-1-400-POc-qaur-a">
 <tr>